How to Register a Death in England and Wales

 Online Booking

 Many register offices now allow online booking.
-Search for your local register office on GOV.UK to book an appointment.
+Use GOV.UK's register office finder to locate your local office and book an appointment.

 Phone Booking